BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 For Tech Experts
 Use of Technical Jargon:
 You can assume familiarity with industry terms, acronyms, and in-depth concepts.
-This allows for concise communication without needing to explain basic principles.
+This makes it possible for concise communication without needing to explain basic principles.

 In-Depth Details:
 Experts often appreciate detailed discussions of methodologies, algorithms, and system architectures.
 You can include technical specifications, code snippets, and performance metrics.